brightersidetech/Codesys-Socket-Server/README.md

 # Codesys Socket Server
 This project Implements a Socket Server in Codesys to communicte with socket clients over TCP.
 The sever Listens for client connections, accepts connections, reads data and send back responses over TCP.
-Any client regardless of its implementaion is able to connect to the server, send data and recieve responses
+Any client regardless of its implementaion is able to connect to the server, send data and recieve responses.
+The project uses the sysSocket2 Codesys Library for the implementation

 ### Requiremets